Effective Date: 27 July 2023

 If you deactivate your account, your information is retained on our secure servers for as long as permitted or required under applicable law.
 If you want to erase your Account information, you can contact us at email@example.com.

-You can access most of your personal information in the App or Portal directly, or you can request a copy of all information stored about you by asking us at firstname.lastname@example.org.
+You can access most of your Personal Data in the App or Portal directly, or you can request a copy of all information stored about you by asking us at firstname.lastname@example.org.

-We take care to ensure that your personal information is accurate and up-to-date.
+We take care to ensure that your Personal Data is accurate and up-to-date.
 However, if any information we hold is incorrect or inaccurate, you can send us a request to correct it by contacting us at email@example.com.

 - You can ask us to restrict processing of that information while we verify whether it is accurate.

-- You can ask us to erase your personal data.
+- You can ask us to erase your Personal Data, to the extent permitted by applicable data protection and privacy laws and to the extent technologically feasible.
 When you ask us to erase your account, your information will be de-identified and access to your account will no longer be possible.

-- You can also object to having your personal information processed for statistical analysis purposes by contacting us in writing.
-Please note, if you withdraw your consent to Adherium processing your personal information, this will not affect the lawfulness of any processing done prior to you withdrawing consent.
+- You can also object to having your Personal Data processed for statistical analysis purposes, to the extent permitted by law, by contacting us in writing.
+Please note, if you withdraw your consent to Adherium processing your Personal Data, this will not affect the lawfulness of any processing done prior to you withdrawing consent.

 Please send your requests in writing to firstname.lastname@example.org.